akbarsazish/Awesome-Books-ES6/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and run the project, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Browser
-HTML, CSS, Git and GitHub also Linters

 ### Setup